Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

             val id = coroutineIndex + 1
             repeat(5) { iterationIndex ->
                 val iteration = iterationIndex + 1
-                // Temporarily suspends to give other coroutines a chance to run
+                // Suspends temporarily to give other coroutines a chance to run
                 // Without this, the coroutines run sequentially yield()
                 // Prints the coroutine index and iteration index